kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 # The idea
 ## Problem:

-This project began several years ago as a solution to a pressing need for providing data for company reporting in the absence of an established ETL process.
-The production data resided in a Postgres RDS database, but generating reports directly from the primary instance was not feasible.
+This project began several years ago as a solution for providing data for company reporting in the absence of an established ETL process.
+The production data resided in a Postgres RDS database, but generating reports directly from the primary instance was not an option.
 Doing so would have imposed additional load on the main application and required additional roles to handle live production data.

 Moreover, we needed to perform complex computations and aggregations and store the processed results for subsequent use in reporting.
-While Postgres excels at handling transactional workloads, it posed some challenges when tasked with heavy computations and data enrichment.
+While Postgres was great for handling transactional workloads, we faced some challenges when tasked with heavy computations and data enrichment.
+And we didn't want to store all the calculated fields in Postgres which would denormalize the tables.

 ## Security Concerns:

-I did not want to give direct access to the Postgres RDS instance to other services or users.
-Instead, I wanted a secure and controlled way to read data, transform it, and expose only selected results.
-Access was restricted to calls made only via a program (like an API call) for security.
+We did not want to give direct access to the Postgres RDS instance to other services or users.
+Instead, we wanted a secure and controlled way to read data, transform it, and expose only selected results.
+Access was restricted to calls made only via a program (API calls) for security.

 ## Performance Issues:

-Running complex calculations directly on the Postgres instance each time the user was opening the report or filtering it was affecting query performance for other critical workloads.
+Running complex calculations directly on the Postgres instance each time the user was opening the report or filtering it was affecting query performance for the main application.

 ## Operational Complexity: